 - Premium Payments are Income Tax Deductible: Premium payments before or after the policy is gifted are deducted from your income taxes.

 - Set It & Forget It: The death benefits are cast in stone as long as you pay your premiums.
 Stocks & real estate ebb and flow with the market.
 This is an added element of security.

-- Maximize Your Giving: Because of the tax-free nature of life insurance death benefits, you can really maximize the financial impact of your gift.
+- Maximize Your Giving: Because of the tax-free nature of a life insurance death benefit, you can really maximize the financial impact of your gift.

 - The Funds Are Outside the Grasp of Angry Family Members: There is no contesting the charitable gift of a life insurance policy.
 It’s a good way to secure your wishes.

 - Protect the Funds from Creditors: Charitable organizations are more insulated against creditors.